fusijie/Cocos2dx-Issue/dispatchCustomEvent-crash/README.md

 `version:` v3.3

-`Issue:` if dispatch the same event on the listener's event callback, the programe will crash.
+`Issue:` if dispatch the same event on the listener's event callback, the program will crash.

 `reproduce:`